Fortunato28/ninegag2telegram/README.md

 # webm2mp4_bot
-Main functionality: bot gets message contains link webm-video and respond with the same video in mp4 format
+Main functionality: bot gets message contains link to some video and return that video in telegram-readable format

-## Requirement
-Your system has to have [ffmpeg](https://www.ffmpeg.org/)

 ## Goal
 This is little project for self education.
 Required way: